 Attorney & Advocate Partnership Program

-Board-certified physician-authored medical evidence for VA disability law firms, accredited claims agents, and veteran service organizations.
-Nexus letters, IMOs, DBQs, rebuttals, TDIU opinions, Aid & Attendance evaluations, and 1151 medical causation reports — delivered on your timeline, built to your case specifications, and defensible at the Board of Veterans’ Appeals.
+Board-certified physician-authored medical evidence for VA disability law firms, accredited claims agents, and veteran service organizations — nexus letters, IMOs, DBQs, rebuttals, TDIU opinions, Aid & Attendance evaluations, and 1151 reports, delivered on your timeline and defensible at the Board of Veterans’ Appeals.

 What is a Attorney & Advocate Partnership Program?

-Board-certified physician-authored medical evidence for VA disability law firms, accredited claims agents, and veteran service organizations.
-Nexus letters, IMOs, DBQs, rebuttals, TDIU opinions, Aid & Attendance evaluations, and 1151 medical causation reports — delivered on your timeline, built to your case specifications, and defensible at the Board of Veterans’ Appeals.
+Board-certified physician-authored medical evidence for VA disability law firms, accredited claims agents, and veteran service organizations — nexus letters, IMOs, DBQs, rebuttals, TDIU opinions, Aid & Attendance evaluations, and 1151 reports, delivered on your timeline and defensible at the Board of Veterans’ Appeals.

 Overview